pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Unsupported.md

 ##### PV-2000

-AKA RakuGaki in JP

-Already supported as CP/M and S/OS but deserving specific extras
+AKA RakuGaki in JP.
+VDP + SN soundchip so similar to MSX hardware.
+Being currently brought up in issue #754